madhurtrivedi/pbm-Knowledge/docs/claim.md

 <hr />

 <h2>3.
-Create Claim</h2>
+Create Claim OR Raise a claim</h2>
-<p>The Create Claim page allows users to submit a new claim by entering member, provider, and prescription details.</p>
+<p>The Create Claim or Raise claim page allows users to submit a new claim by entering member, provider, and prescription details.</p>

 <p>The following fields are captured on this page:</p>
 <ul>